Masuria: World War II

 With the start of the German invasion of Poland and World War II on 1 September 1939, the German minority in the parts of Masuria attached to Poland after World War I organised themselves in paramilitary formations called Selbstschutz (selfdefense) and begun to engage in massacres of local Polish population; Poles were imprisoned, tortured and murdered while Masurians were sometimes forcefully placed on Volksliste.

 From now on conscripted Masurians had to serve without exception in the German army invading Poland, and Russia two years later on.
-In addition, the Einsatzgruppe V Nazi paramilitary death squads entered German-occupied Dziadowo to commit crimes against the Polish population.
+In addition, the Einsatzgruppe V Nazi paramilitary death squads entered German-occupied Działdowo to commit crimes against the Polish population.
 Only some of the Polish activists from Działdowo County were caught by the Germans, as most managed to flee and hide under assumed names in the General Government (German-occupied central Poland).
 Arrested Polish activists from the pre-war German part of Masuria were mostly deported to concentration camps, incl.
 Hohenbruch, Soldau, Stutthof, Sachsenhausen, Gusen and Ravensbrück.

 In 1939, the German occupiers established a prisoner-of-war camp for captured Polish soldiers in Działdowo.
 In December 1939 it was converted into a camp for Polish civilians arrested during the Intelligenzaktion, and afterwards converted into the Soldau concentration camp, where 13,000 people were murdered by the Nazi German state during the war.
 Notable victims included the Polish bishops Antoni Julian Nowowiejski and Leon Wetmański, as well as the nun Mieczysława Kowalska.
 Additionally, almost 1,900 mentally ill patients from East Prussia and annexed areas of Poland were murdered there as well, in what was known as Action T4.
 Polish resistance in Masuria was organised by Paweł Nowakowski "Leśnik" commander of the Home Army's Działdowo district.
+The resistance operated one of the region's main smuggling points for Polish underground press in Ełk.

 The Nazis believed that in future, the Masurians, as a separate non-German entity, would 'naturally' disappear in the end, while those who would cling to their "foreigness" as one Nazi report mentioned, would be deported.
 Local Jews were considered by the Nazis to be subhuman and were to be exterminated.
 The Nazi authorities also executed Polish activists in Masuria and those who remained alive were sent to concentration camps.

-In Masuria, Germany also established and operated the Stalag I-B prisoner-of-war camp for Polish, Belgian, French, Italian, Serbian and Soviet POWs, and built the Wolf's Lair, Adolf Hitler's first Eastern Front military headquarters where the 20 July assassination attempt occurred in 1944.
+In Masuria, Germany also established and operated the Stalag I-B and Oflag 63 prisoner-of-war camps for Polish, Belgian, French, Italian, Serbian and Soviet POWs, and built the Wolf's Lair, Adolf Hitler's first Eastern Front military headquarters where the 20 July assassination attempt occurred in 1944.
 In August 1943 the Uderzeniowe Bataliony Kadrowe attacked the village of Mittenheide (Turośl) in southern Masuria.